-"Although experiments in chemistry and physics involve shiny equipment, flasks, and electronic gear, an experiment in social psychology smacks much more of dramaturgy or theater."
+Bridgeport, Connecticut.15 Milgram later declared, "Although experiments in chemistry and physics involve shiny equipment, flasks, and electronic gear, an experiment in social psychology smacks much more of dramaturgy or theater."16

-Milgram's allusion to theater and its emphasis on settings, staging, and props recalls both Richard Wagner's idea of the gesamtkunstwerk as well as the work of Milgram's contemporary sociologist Erving Goffman, for whom everyday life is essentially an act of theater.
-For Goffman social interactions between participants are facilitated through a series of assumed roles established by behavior, speech, props, and sets.
-An unspoken trust between individuals exists, Goffman concludes: so long as behaviors follow group expectation, the resulting story will be believed.
+Milgram's allusion to theater and its emphasis on settings, staging, and props recalls both Wagner's idea of the Gesamtkunstwerk as well as the work of Milgram's contemporary, sociologist Erwing Goffman for whom everyday life is essentially an act of theater, with social interactions between participants facilitated through a series of assumed roles established by behavior, speech, props, and sets.
+An unspoken trust between individuals exists, Goffman concludes: so long as behaviors follow group expectation, the resulting story will be believed.17

 Having completed Obedience to Authority, Milgram faced the task of explaining the moral conflict produced within the individual at the shock machine and how he or she deferred to the experimenter, thus assuming a role outside of normal behavior.
-Milgram concludes that since organized social life-and with it a coordinated hierarchical social structure-has clear advantages for survival, "from the standpoint of cybernetics, the most general need in bringing self-regulating automata into a coordinated hierarchy is to suppress individual direction and control in favor of control from a higher level of authority."
+Milgram concludes that since organized social life-and with it a coordinated hierarchical social structure-has clear advantages for survival, "from the standpoint of cybernetics, the most general need in bringing self-regulating automata into a coordinated hierarchy is to suppress individual direction and control in favor of control from higher level of authority."
 Curiously, this mention of cybernetics is something of an anomaly in Milgram's work and does not appear in any of his previous journal articles.
 Still, Milgram kept abreast of trends in academia, so this reference points less to Milgram's allegiance to a cybernetic theoretical framework and more to his reliance on the authority of scientific theories then en voque.
 18 But this reliance on cybernetics was not entirely a matter of fashion, for if a system demanded that individuals subordinate themselves to it, obedience to authority would naturally arise in evolution.
-The key, Milgram explains, is the "agentic shift" in which the individual makes a transition to acting on behalf of the other: "of course, we do not have toggle switches emerging from our bodies, and the shifts are synaptically effected, but this makes them no less real."19 In other words, the agentic shift transforms the individual acting according to internal guidance to a node in the network.
+The key, Milgram explains, is the "agentic shift," in which the individual makes a transition to acting on behalf of the other: "of course, we do not have toggle switches emerging from our bodies, and the shifts are synaptically effected, but this makes them no less real."19 In other words, the agentic shift transforms the individual acting according to internal guidance to a node in the network.
 But if the agentic shift allows us to participate in a social network, it also allows us to commit unspeakable acts of cruelty.

 Embedded in Milgram's experiment was an additional cruelty on the subject.
 As Milgram recognized from the start, acting against one's principles could cause emotional damage to the teacher by producing cognitive dissonance.
-In an effort to ameliorate this, Milgram had Williams explain the nature of the project once the experiment was complete, revealing that McDonough had not been subject to any real shocks and bringing him back on stage to restore an environment of friendly relations.
-Milgram then noted the reactions of the teachers to the news.
-In this conclusion to the experiment-recorded in a documentary film-echoed the punch line of the popular television show Candid Camera.
-Milgram was a fan of this show-as a student at Cornell producer Allen Funt was an assistant to Kurt Lewin, one of the founders of social psychology-in which skits were not complete until the subject became fully cognizant of the situation.
+In an effort to ameliorate this, Milgram had Williams explain the nature of the project once the experiment was complete, revealing that McDonough had not been subject to any real shocks and bringing him back on stage to restore an environment of friendly igoplus relations.
+Milgram then noted the reactions of the "teachers" to the news.
+20 In this, the conclusion of the Milgram Experiment-which was recorded in a documentary film-echoed the punch line of the popular television show Candid Camera, of which Milgram was a fan-as a student at Cornell producer Allen Funt was an assistant to Kurt Lewin, one of the founders of social psychology-and in which skits were not complete until the subject became fully cognizant of the situation.
+21 praxis 14